Harley-Davidson FL: Early FL models

-The FL was introduced to the Harley-Davidson model line in 1941.
+The F and FL were introduced to the Harley-Davidson model line in 1941, as large capacity versions of the Model E/EL introduced in 1936.
 It used a 74 cuin version of the "Knucklehead" OHV engine that powered the EL in 61 cuin form.
 The FL shared its frame with the EL and with the U and UL, which used a 74 cubic inch flathead engine.
 The FL replaced the UH and ULH, which used the same frame with 80 cuin flathead engines.

+Only few Knucklehead FLs were built, as due to the war, Harley had to focus on military versions, mainly the WLA based on the simple WL flathead.
+HD even had to develop a BMW-like boxer model, the XA.
+After the war, Harley was challenged by imports of British motorcycles brands.
 The FL continued relatively unchanged until 1948, when it and the EL were given redesigned "Panhead" engines of the same capacities as before.
 These engines had several improvements over the earlier "Knuckleheads", including self-adjusting hydraulic lifters and aluminum cylinder heads to reduce weight and improve cooling.
 The U and UL flathead twins were discontinued in 1948, leaving the OHV EL and FL models as Harley-Davidson's large-frame motorcycles.